North Shore Federation of Labor Returns from AFL-CIO Convention with Clear Mandate: Build Worker Power and Shape the Future of Work

 Yet one issue emerged throughout the convention as a challenge unlike any other because it touches every worker, every industry, and every community: artificial intelligence.

 Artificial intelligence is already transforming manufacturing, health care, education, transportation, logistics, public services, media, and the creative economy.
 It is changing how employers make decisions, how work is performed, and how productivity gains are distributed.
-The question is no longer whether AI will reshape our economy—it already is.
+The question is no longer whether AI will reshape our economy.
+The question is who will benefit.

+Will AI become another tool used to concentrate wealth, eliminate jobs, monitor workers, undermine professional judgment, and erode human dignity?
 Or will it become a tool that improves safety, enhances productivity, supports creativity, strengthens public services, and creates broadly shared prosperity?

 The labor movement's answer is clear: workers must have a voice in how AI is developed, implemented, and governed.—Executive Secretary Brian Pearson